IvyFlight/Blooket-hack-scripts/README.md

 # Blooket-hack-scripts

 A few Blooket hacks (Example: ChestX-ray, TokenHack).
-Might not work...
+But it might not work...

 If you account gets banned, or if you get in trouble.
 It is on you, NOT me.